-The African Peace Facility was established in 2004 in response to a request by African leaders.
+The African Peace Facility (APF) was established in 2004 in response to a request by African leaders.
 Financed through the European Development Fund, it constitutes the main source of funding to support the African Union's and African Regional Economic Communities' efforts in the area of peace and security with an overall amount of more than EUR 2,7 billion since 2004.

 Under the Africa-EU partnership, the strategic objective on peace and security is not only 'to ensure a peaceful, safe, secure environment', but also to 'foster political stability and effective governance, while enabling sustainable and inclusive growth.'